F25-420-5W6-S2/test-1-condolounge-BrandonBoros/CondoLounge/readme.md

 A condo will have: CondoNumber, location/ address.

 To do:
 1. Make the application runnable.
-(2%)
+(2%) - ADD COMMIT AT END
 2. Add the Identity middleware (2%)
 2. Create the entities for User, Building, Condo (2%)
 3. Create the specific repos for the entities (2%)